|‘”Hot tub by candlelight” with Little lounging in the cement pond on a hot evening in the bush.|

-Today’s heading may have fooled a few of our readers, thinking we may have some salacious hot tub by candlelight experience to share with photos.
+Today’s heading may have fooled a few of our readers, thinking we may have some suggestive hot tub by candlelight experience to share with photos.
 Sorry, but it wasn’t us!
-It was our boy “Little” who stopped by at dusk for a soak in the warm water in the cement pond after a very hot day.
+Our boy “Little” stopped by at dusk for a soak in the warm water in the cement pond after a scorching day.

 |Suddenly, they stopped eating when they heard a sound.|

-Anyway, in regard to today’s main photo, we had the table candlelights lit to repel mosquitos and flies that ultimately precipitated the above photo as each night we make a feeble attempt to keep the flies at bay as we attempt to have dinner before dark.
+Anyway, regarding today’s main photo, we had the table candlelights lit to repel mosquitos and flies that ultimately precipitated the above photo.
+Each night we make a feeble attempt to keep the flies at bay as we attempt to have dinner before dark.

 We’re grateful for the rain for our wildlife friends, greening the vegetation vitally necessary for their survival.
 Last night there was a perfect soaking rain that continued through most of the night.